sumomomomomo/umpd_launcher_bypass/README.md

 How to generate login_secure_id and login_session_id:

-Login to dmm.com with the same account used to download UMPD from the official launcher.
+Login to dmm.com with the same account used to run UMPD with from the official launcher.
 Using eg. Chrome, the values of the cookies "login_secure_id" and "login_session_id" can be found here:
 ![無題](https://user-images.githubusercontent.com/102288745/160154313-ed7b7630-0d4e-42d7-ba30-ae44a2b6e966.png)